XinChenQC/fairchem/README.md

 #### Offline mode,

-To use fairchem-core offline, download the model file (uma-s-1.pt) on a machine with internet access.
+To use fairchem-core offline, download the model file (uma-s-1.pt) from Hugging Face on a machine with internet access.
 Transfer it to your offline server (e.g., /YOURPATH/uma.pt).
 Then, load the model with:

 ```python
 from fairchem.core import pretrained_mlip